mattermost/docs/source/getting-started/get-started-monitor.rst

 Workspace optimization tools
 ----------------------------

 From Mattermost v6.5, you can review your workspace health and growth scores in the System Console, then take advantage of recommended actions to ensure your workspace is running smoothly.
-See the `workspace optimizatio <https://docs.mattermost.com/configure/optimize-your-workspace.html>`__ documentation to learn more.
+See the `workspace optimization <https://docs.mattermost.com/configure/optimize-your-workspace.html>`__ documentation to learn more.

 What's next?
 ------------

-Now that you've learned about the tools available to monitor your Mattermost deployment, you'll want to learn how easy it is to extend Mattermost functionality with integrations.
+Now that you've learned about the tools available to monitor your Mattermost deployment, you'll want to learn how easy it is to :doc:`extend Mattermost functionality </getting-started/get-started-extend>` with integrations.